Laird redeems himself in playoff to win again in Las Vegas

-He had a one-shot lead with two holes to play Sunday when he sent his tee shot on the par-3 17th off a cart path and some 30 yards right of the green with the pin to the right.
-He hit a chip-and-run over the cart path, under the trees, between a pair of bunkers and then made a most improbable par with an 18-foot putt.
+LAS VEGAS (AP) — Martin Laird looked like a winner with an improbable par save on the 71st hole of the Shriners Hospitals for Children Open, over the cart path, under the trees, between a pair of bunkers and an 18-foot putt.

+He had to return to the par-3 17th in a three-man playoff to finish the job with a birdie.

+Laird ended seven years without a victory Sunday when he made bogey from the fairway on the final hole at the TPC Summerlin, and then redeemed himself with a birdie putt from just outside 20 feet on the second extra hole to beat Matthew Wolff and Austin Cook.

+He was No. 351 in the world, the third winner in the last four regular PGA Tour events to be ranked outside the top 300.

+Laird needed a pair of top-10 finishes in opposite-field events at the end of the 2019 season just to keep his card.
+Now the 37-year-old Scot is exempt through the 2023 season, and he’s headed back to the Masters in April.

-But he missed the green to the right on the 18th and chipped to 30 feet, two-putting for bogey and a 3-under 68 to fall into a playoff at 23-under 261 with Wolff and Cook, who each closed with a 66.
+The bogey on the 18th hole in regulation gave Laird a 68 to fall into a playoff at 23-under 261 with Wolff and Cook, who each closed with a 66.

-They all made par on the 18th in the playoff, and then Laird ended it on the 17th with his birdie.
-Laird, at No. 358 in the world, becomes the third winner in the last four regular PGA Tour events to be ranked outside the top 300.

-Now he has a two-year exemption, and he’s headed back to the Masters in April and the PGA Championship in May.

 Laird appeared to have everything going his way when he caught a buried lie near the lip of a bunker while facing a front pin on the par-5 ninth.
 He blasted away, turned his head and looked back to see the superb shot trickle into the cup for eagle.
+He played the hole in 7 under for the week.

-That gave him a three-shot lead heading to the back nine.
+It gave him a three-shot lead heading to the back nine.
 But he couldn’t hold it.

 Cook never really went away, closing within one shot with a 40-foot birdie putt on the 17th and burning the edge of the cup on his birdie attempt on the closing hole.
 Wolff was never far away and arrived in a powerful burst with a two-putt birdie on the reachable par-4 15th, blasting a 375-yard drive on the par-5 16th and stuffing wedge to 10 feet for eagle.